jamen/OpenAlbion/crates/fool/readme.md

 # fool

-Command line utility to extract, pack, or inspect Fable's files.
+Uility to extract, pack, or inspect Fable's files.

-## Usage